locationtech/geomesa/docs/tutorials/geomesa-examples-authorizations.rst

 1. Ensure that your LDAP configuration is correct by running ``LdapAuthorizationsProviderTest``, as described above.
-2. Change the provider class in ``src/main/resources/META-INF/services/org.locationtech.geomesa.security.AuthorizationsProvider`` to be ``com.example.geomesa.authorizations.LdapAuthorizationsProvider``
+2. Change the provider class in the single line file ``src/main/resources/META-INF/services/org.locationtech.geomesa.security.AuthorizationsProvider`` to be ``com.example.geomesa.authorizations.LdapAuthorizationsProvider``